 The bar has been raised for business leaders because of recent corporate scandals.
 Producing impressive profit margins is not enough.
 Today’s organizations need professionals who perform exceptionally well on a number of levels – innovative individuals who infuse their companies with a creative edge, critical thinkers who problem solve on the spot, and individuals who can successfully navigate the gray areas of business – while still meeting investor and customer expectations.

-Azusa Pacific University’s School of Business and Management (SBM) prepares undergraduates and professionals who understand business from this strategic perspective through its seven bachelor’s programs, Master of Business Administration (MBA), Young Executive MBA, Master of Arts in Management (MAM), and Young Executive MAM programs.
+Azusa Pacific University’s School of Business and Management (SBM) prepares undergraduates and professionals who understand business from this strategic perspective through its seven bachelor’s programs, Master of Business Administration (MBA) (also online), Young Executive MBA, Millennial MBA, Master of Business Management (MBM) (also online), and Young Executive MBM programs.

 Four pillars provide the foundation for SBM’s comprehensive perspective.